 Rathcroghan Visitor Centre

-From the legendary Oweynagat (Cave of the Cats), which was described as the Hellsmouth of Ireland by fearful Christian scribes, to the majestic and enigmatic Rathcroghan Mound; which in the Iron Age was impressively topped by wooden ramparts and ceremonial henges, and whose secret heart remains an untouched mystery – allow yourself to be embraced by Ireland’s sacred past.
+Climb to the top of the majestic and enigmatic Rathcroghan Mound, which in the Iron Age was impressively topped by wooden ramparts and ceremonial henges, and whose secret heart remains an untouched mystery.

 The Rathcroghan Archaeological landscape has been nominated to the tentative list for UNESCO World Heritage status.
 A community project which opened in 1999, the centre runs regular events, workshops and activities throughout the year.

 Please note all site tours are weather-dependent, and tours may be cancelled due to inclement conditions.
 Full refunds will be provided in these cases.
 Please bring appropriate outdoor clothing.
 Cave entry requires suitable attire, as it is very wet and muddy.
 To partake of the tour, you will require your own motor transport.